Feed The World (FW) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Feed The World Historical Price

-According to the latest data gathered on Feed The World live price page, the current price of Feed The World is 0.00158468USD.
-The circulating supply of Feed The World(FW) is 1.14B FW , giving it a market capitalization of $1.81M.
+According to the latest data gathered on Feed The World live price page, the current price of Feed The World is 0.00156736USD.
+The circulating supply of Feed The World(FW) is 1.14B FW , giving it a market capitalization of $1.79M.

 - 30 Days0.00%$ --$ 0.001803$ 0.001071